contact2017.jpg

 Artist Statement

-In my work subconscious worlds populated by hybrid beings are woven into dreamlike tales.
+In my work subconscious worlds, populated by hybrid beings, are woven into dreamlike tales.
 Figures, animals, and objects appear in metaphorical narratives which explore humankind’s connections, disconnections and impact upon the natural world.
-The artworks are inspired by the things I see, feel and experience; both the personal and the sociopolitical.
+The pieces are inspired by the personal, psychological and the sociopolitical.
+I feel an urgency to use my art practice as a means to mine and express deep truths about the impending demise of the natural world.
+I attempt to imbue truth with magic, creating a sense of the super natural and otherworldly.
 I am moved by the exquisite beauty in the world, as well as the absurdity and ugliness.